Terms & Conditions

 PET HEALTH INSURANCE

 Whilst we make every reasonable effort to send out reminders for annual vaccinations, the responsibility to keep them up to date remains with you.
-Please be aware that pet travel documentation requires rabies vaccination boosters so please keep a personal record of when this is due.
+Please be aware that PET passports require rabies vaccination boosters so please keep a personal record of when this is due.

-A. Prescriptions are available from the practice.
+- Prescriptions are available from the practice.
 Please ask a member of staff for the current charge for a written prescription.
 You may obtain Prescription Only Medicines, Category V, (POMVs) from your veterinary surgeon or ask for a prescription and obtain these medicines from another veterinary surgeon or a pharmacy.
 Your veterinary surgeon may prescribe POMVs only for animals under his or her care.
 A prescription may not be appropriate if your animal is an in-patient or immediate treatment is necessary.
-You will be informed, on request,of the price of any medicine that may be prescribed for your animal.
-The policy of this practice is to re-assess an animal requiring prescriptions at least every six months, but this may vary with individual circumstances.
+You will be informed, on request, of the price of any medicine that may be prescribed for your animal.
+The policy of this practice is to re-assess an animal requiring prescriptions every three months, but this may vary with individual circumstances.
 The charge for this re-examination is our standard follow up consultation fee.
 Clients are requested to give 24 hours’ notice for repeat prescriptions.

 EMERGENCIES & OUT OF HOURS COVER